Does this test have other names?

 Taking a sample of amniotic fluid by putting a long, thin needle through the pregnant

-woman's skin and into the uterus.
+woman's skin and into the fluid that surrounds the growing fetus

 Taking a small piece of tissue.
 This is called taking a biopsy.